 Dr. Ciara Greene

-Ciara Greene is an Associate Professor in the UCD School of Psychology and Director of the Higher Diploma in Psychology.
+Ciara Greene is an Associate Professor in the UCD School of Psychology, where she is Deputy Head of School and Director of the Higher Diploma in Psychology.
 She graduated from Trinity College Dublin in 2005 with a BA (Hons) in Psychology and subsequently completed a PhD in Neuroscience in Trinity College Dublin in 2008.
 Ciara completed postdoctoral fellowships at in the Medical Research Council Cognition and Brain Sciences Unit, Cambridge, and Imperial College London before taking up a faculty post in the School of Applied Psychology, University College Cork.
 She moved to UCD in 2014, where she conducts research on memory and attention, with a particular focus on false memory.
-Ciara is a Fulbright Scholar and conducted research at Harvard University in 2017.
+Ciara is a Fulbright Scholar and is currently funded by the Irish Research Council, the Health Research Board and Science Foundation Ireland.

 Toni graduated with a BA (Hons) in Psychology from UCD in 2012 and went on to complete an MSc in Cognitive and Clinical Neuroscience in 2013 at Goldsmiths University, London.
 Toni is currently completing research as part of the Doctoral Programme in Clinical Psychology at UCD, under the supervision of Dr Ciara Greene.
 Toni’s research involves validating the ÉirPrVLT (English in Ireland adaptation of the Philadelphia Repeatable Verbal Learning Test) with older adults who have diagnosed memory disorders.